CoreDumpSoftware/Ticketmaster-SDK/README.md

 The <a href="http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/">Discovery API</a> can accept query parameters for different endpoints.
 To allow pass this query parameters was created <code>BaseQuery</code> which have <code>QueryParameters</code> property.

 For adding this parameters you just need create new instance of IDiscoveryApiRequest, IDiscoveryApiGetRequest interface.
-In this solution have implementations for this interfaces.
+In this solution we have implementations for this interfaces.
 The <code>SearchAttractionsRequest</code>, <code>SearchClassificationsRequest</code>, <code>SearchEventsRequest</code>, <code>SearchVenuesRequest</code> classes.
 Use method <code> AddQueryParameter </code> to add query properties, the rules described in Method description for Api.
 The Example for <a href="http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/#srch-events-v2">Search Events</a> method is:

 ```C#
 var request = new SearchAttractionsRequest();